Skip to main content

 _executeWriteBatchMultiChain(chainSlugs);

-_executeWriteBatchMultiChain() simulates the entire multi-chain message delivery process:
+_executeWriteBatchMultiChain() simulates the entire chain-abstracted delivery process:

 1. Creates an async ID for the batch of operations